ion-finance/indexer-v2/README.md

 <b>4.
 Implement database mapping </b>

-In `src/mappings` create new file `newEvent.ts` and implement mapping.
+In `src/mappings` create new file `handleNewEvent.ts` and implement mapping.
 Mapping is a function that takes parsed event and save to database.

 ```
 import { Event } from "../types/events";